These sisters have repurposed military goods into beautiful bags and jewelry

 The Núñez sisters said that growing up seeing their father, uncle, and other family members be a part of the military community helped strengthen their passion for their work.
 Betsy said that having support from their family, military community and friends is an immense feeling of pride and joy.

-Along with donating dozens of bags, purses and materials, Sword & Plough also donates 10 percent of their earnings to military organizations across the country.
+Along with donating dozens of bags, purses and materials, Sword & Plough also donates 10 percent of their profits to veteran organizations across the country.
 The sisters hope to continue growing their brand, and hope to continue giving back to the community that they said has given them so much.

 "We're extremely hopeful and excited to hear that the bags are conversation staters," said Betsy.